cryptotuxorg/nanti-dapp/README.md

 # Nanti

-Nanti is a dapp allowing to issue DApp on an Ethereum compatible network, and to use them as collateral for instant payment channels.
+Nanti is a dapp allowing to issue corporate bonds on an Ethereum compatible network, and to use them as collateral for instant payment channels.

 The contract is meant to be deployed by a corporate entity that want to issue and sell bonds.
 It aims to be compatible with relevant standards (ERC1400 & ss.), allowing issuance and redemption.